 Daniel has always been a massive fan of gaming, ever since he first tried out a game about visiting an aquarium on the good old Windows 95 PC, and has remained extremely fond of games for the majority of his life.
 He particularly enjoys RPGs and Strategy games, but will generally play whatever.

-He mainly takes up an interest in working on writing, general design and graphics, and continues to practice so that he can further hone his skills to create interesting and aesthetically pleasing worlds.
+He mainly takes up an interest in working on writing, general design and graphics, and continues to practice so that he can further hone his skills to create interesting and aesthetically pleasing worlds, or at least immersive worlds.
 Daniel considers himself to be quite decent at making maps, but wants to learn how create a larger variety of different art.